-All UK medical schools offer a variety of scholarships for students who may need financial support during their studies.
+All UK medical schools offer a variety of scholarships for students who may require financial support during their course of studies.

-International Medical Graduates who seek entry into U.S. programs of Graduate Medical Education (GME) must obtain a visa that permits clinical training to provide medical services.
+International Medical Graduates who seek entry into U.S. programs of Graduate Medical Education (GME) must obtain a visa that makes them eligible for clinical training to provide medical services.

 Obtaining a J-1 visa